 Thomas Rickert’s new book, Ambient Rhetoric: The Attunements of Rhetorical Being, has won the 2014 Outstanding Book Award from the Conference on College Composition and Communication in the monograph category.
-Thomas’s award will be presented to him on March 21, 2014, at the CCCC Convention in Indianapolis.
+Thomas’s award was presented to him on March 21, 2014, at the CCCC Convention in Indianapolis.

 68 people were inducted into Purdue University's Book of Great Teachers, a list of our all-time teaching greats that is updated every five years to include new honorees from across the university.
 Of those 68, an unprecedented five came from a single department: ENGLISH.
 Please join us in congratulating Professors Janet Alsup, Margie Berns, Kristina Bross, Nancy Peterson and Charlie Ross.

 English @ Purdue